simpleiot/simpleiot/README.md

 Users can be added to the system.
 If a user and device are in the same group, then the user can see the device.

+### User page screenshot

 ![users](docs/portal-users.png)

+### Group page screenshot

+In the below example, Joe and Cliff will both have access to the "1234" device because they are all in the "Building A" group.

 ![groups](docs/portal-groups.png)